About Marcy Sutton

 Bio: Short Version

-Marcy Sutton is a web developer who works with organizations as a lead accessibility engineer and teacher.
-In the past Marcy has worked on accessibility testing tools including axe-core, JavaScript frameworks, websites and web applications.
-Marcy’s focus on access and user experience was recognized by O'Reilly in 2016 with a Web Platform Award.
-When away from the keyboard, Marcy can be found hiking with her dog, riding bicycles, adventuring in her camper van, or cooking something delicious.
+Marcy Sutton Todd is a senior front-end engineer at Principle Studios, a remote software agency.
+As an independent web developer and trainer, Marcy launched the Testing Accessibility online workshop series in partnership with Egghead.io.
+In the past, Marcy worked on accessibility testing tools including axe-core, JavaScript frameworks, websites and web applications.
+Marcy’s focus on access and user experience was recognized by O’Reilly in 2016 with a Web Platform Award.
+When away from the keyboard, Marcy can be found hiking in the woods with her family, riding bicycles, lifting weights, or making yummy food.